Work with feature tables

 Define a feature table with a composite primary key.
 Include the date in the primary key.
 For example, for a feature table store_purchases, you might use a composite primary key (date, user_id) and partition key date for efficient reads.

-You can then create code to read from the feature table filtering date to the time period of interest.
 To keep the feature table up to date, set up a regularly scheduled job to write features, or stream new feature values into the feature table.

 Create a streaming feature computation pipeline to update features